 ALMOST EVERY FAMILY HAS ONE: the person family members call on when money is tight and they need a helping hand.
-The more financially responsible you are, the more likely you are to be considered "the family bank," according to a recent study conducted by Merrill Lynch in partnership with Age Wave.
-The study, called "Finances in Retirement: New Challenges, New Solutions," found that 62% of people over age 50 provide financial support to family members, with the overwhelming majority (80%) doing so because "it's the right thing to do."
+The more financially responsible you are, the more likely you are to be considered "the family bank," according to a 2016 study conducted by Merrill in partnership with Age Wave.
+The study, "Finances in Retirement: New Challenges, New Solutions," found that 62% of people over age 50 provide financial support to family members, with the overwhelming majority (80%) doing so because "It’s the right thing to do."

-Naturally, you'll always want to be there for your family members when they need you the most.
-But there are times when it does make sense to politely say no, even to those closest to you.
-If you're considered "the family bank" in your family, here are four useful tips:
+Naturally, you'll always want to be there for your family members when they need you, but there are times when it does make sense to politely say no, even to those closest to you.
+If you're considered "the bank" in your family, here are four useful tips.